arangodb/docs-hugo/site/content/3.11/arangograph/data-loader/add-files.md

 - The CSV file should have unique header names.
 It is not possible to have two columns with the same name within the same file.

+For more details, see the [File validation](../data-loader/import.md#file-validation) section.

 ### Upload limits

 Note that there is a cumulative file upload limit of 1GB.
 This means that the